jlarmstrongiv/tracecamp-winter-2020/curriculum/day_0/reference/02-installation.md

 ### Git and GitHub

 If you don’t already have one, [sign up](https://github.com/) for a GitHub account.
 Most computers already have Git installed.
 Check by running `git --version` in your terminal.
 Otherwise, download and install it [online](https://git-scm.com/downloads) or with your package manager of choice.
+Using the Git Credentials Manager in the latest versions of Git will make syncing your account much easier.

 ## Online

+If your computer is especially slow, you may want to work in VS Code Online, which allows you to run code on the cloud.

 You may also use [VS Code Online](https://visualstudio.microsoft.com/services//github-codespaces/) or [CodeSandbox](https://codesandbox.io/).
 Unfortunately, [StackBlitz](https://stackblitz.com/) does not support collaborative editing.